 Situated in an enviable spot, the cottage is an ideal place for couples, families or small groups, to come and unwind in the peaceful surroundings and explore the Lakes by foot, bike or boat.

-The Farmhouse has been re-furbished to a high standard with a new kitchen, shower room and thermostatically controlled central heating.
+The Farmhouse has been re-furbished to a high standard with a new kitchen, family bathroom with roll top bath, shower room and thermostatically controlled central heating.
 The period feel has been sympathetically maintained with exposed beams in all rooms, cast iron wood burning stove in an original fire place setting, antique furniture and even a 300 year old bread oven!